YashAnand1/IMS-Document/README.md

 </div>

 **3. Retrieving Data: Using Custom-Commands**
 Once the spreadsheet has been uploaded, user can start interacting with the uploaded Inventory-Data using the Custom-Commands from the `ims.conf` file.
-As an example, the output of `get namespace` would be as follows:
+As an example, the output of running the `get <custom-command>` or `get namespace` would be as follows:

 <div align="center">